nhsconnect/FHIR-CDS/pages/explore/api_isvalid.md

 ## Parameters ##

 The `$isValid` operation has one IN and one OUT parameter.
-The EMS will select appropriate IN parameters to include in the operation.
-The DoS will return a [Bundle](http://hl7.org/fhir/stu3/bundle.html) of [HealthcareService](http://hl7.org/fhir/stu3/healthcareservice.html) resources as the OUT parameter of the operation.
+The EMS will pass the patient CCG (as an ODS code) as an IN parameters to include in the operation.
+The CDSS will return a boolean as the OUT parameter of the operation.